 The daycare is open until 6 p.m.
-Please pick up your child before 6 p.m.
+Please arrive at the daycare to pick up your child at least ten minutes before 6 p.m.
 Late pick up affects staff personal time.
 As a courtesy, please call the daycare if you are running late for pick up.
 There is a late fee of one dollar per minute that goes to the staff member closing the daycare.
-If we have not heard from you by 6 p.m., we will call emergency numbers provided by you.
+If we have not heard from you by 6 p.m., we will call you and if we cannot get a hold of you, will call the emergency contacts provided by you.
 If by 7 p.m. we cannot get a hold of any of our emergency contacts and/or haven't heard from you, the police and Children's Aid will be contacted.